MaciekBaron/poke-rb-interactive/README.md

-Interactive Twitch Pokemon Red/Blue
+Interactive Twitch Pokémon Red/Blue
 ===================================
-This is a Python application that allows you to play 1st generation Pokemon games while your Twitch viewers influence the game by voting.
+This is a Python application that allows you to play 1st generation Pokémon games while your Twitch viewers influence the game by voting.
 Viewers can help or hinder the player's progress.

 ***This is not a "Twitch Play Pokemon" implementation.***

+***This project is not affiliated with Nintendo or Game Freak.
+Pokémon character names are trademarks of Nintendo.***

 The application consists of several layers:
   * [PyBoy](https://github.com/Baekalfen/PyBoy) - Python GameBoy emulator
   * Twitch Bot - responsible for accepting votes and commands
-  * Web layer - displays polls and results; this can be further divided into the web server, websocket server and JavaScript layers
+  * Web layer - displays polls and results; this can be further divided into the web server, websocket server and JavaScript layers.
+The web app is a simple Vue.js application.
   * Core application - manages game modification
+  * State tracker - outputs state txt files into the state folder (which can be) used to display information on the screen when streaming.

 Installation
 ============